-What Is Better?
-A Direct Payday Loan Lender Or A Broker?
+Which Is Better?
+A Direct Lender Or A Broker?

-While it’s common knowledge that payday loans can be very expensive, some borrowers simply have no other options due to having a poor credit history and personal finance issues.
-Payday loans can also provide a quick and easy solution for borrowers who are in a pinch when they can’t get approved for a loan elsewhere.
-That being said, borrowers should seek out direct payday lenders as opposed to a loan broker.
+While it’s common knowledge that payday loans can be very expensive, some borrowers simply have no other options due to having a poor credit history or lack of employment.
+Payday loans can provide a quick and easy solution for borrowers who can’t get approved for a loan elsewhere.
+That being said, borrowers should seek out direct payday lenders as opposed to a broker.
 Much like they would when shopping around for a mortgage loan or insurance policy.
 This helps to avoid excess broker fees and your sensitive information distributed to unknown parties.

-Five Reasons Why You Should Consider Working With A Direct Lenders and Not A Broker:
+Five Reasons To Consider A Direct Lender and Not A Broker:

 - Borrowers open themselves up to unwanted marketing when they go through brokers, particularly if they’re applying online.
 Once a potential borrower submits personal information to a broker, he or she is then publicly identified as someone who wants to work with a direct loan lender.
 Brokers in the payday loan field have relatively weak privacy policies, and most of them have the right to share borrower information with just about anyone.
 This can include a tax preparer, car dealerships, and others.
 Borrowers need to be aware of this and know that they’ll likely be hit with sales calls, marketing emails, and unwanted solicitations by mail once they’ve applied for a direct lender loan through a broker.